petrosalema/petrosalema.github.io/_posts/articles/0000-00-00-ghosts-in-the-shell.markdown

 summary: The future of UX is not look or feel but identity
 ---

->They say that you see your whole life flashing before your eyes the moment you
+>They say that you see your whole life flashing before your eyes at the moment
->think you're about to die.
+>you think you're about to die.
 But that’s not how it happened with me.
 What I
 >remember was grass---lots of it.

 I nearly didn’t live long enough to see my seventh birthday.
-I was just six years old when I learnt that a brush with death can come as suddenly as a bad punch line.
+I was just six when I learnt that a brush with death can come as suddenly as a bad punch line.

-That day we learnt that children weren't to talk to strangers---especially strangers holding machetes, and known to have psychotic violent spells.
-Anyway, this is how I found myself flirting with an early grave and desperately contemplating grass.
+That day also taught me that children really aren't supposed to talk to stranger---atleast not those weilding machete and violent disposition.
+That day found me running for dear life and desperately contemplating grass.

-More than 20 years later, as I sought a conceptual framework to describe the potential paradigm-shift in human computer interaction, it struck me just  how appropriate it was, that in a near death experience, one would find himself primarily with grass on his mind.
+It was more than 20 years later---thinking over a conceptual framework around human computer interaction of all things---that it struck me just how appropriate it is that a person in their near death experience would have grass on their mind.

 It all comes to down to context you’ll see.